Eli4479/Leet-Search/README.md

 > **Find LeetCode problems by meaning — not just by name.**

-Have you ever faced a situation where you vaguely remembered a LeetCode problem you once solved — but couldn’t recall its exact title?
+Have you ever faced a situation where you vaguely remembered a LeetCode problem you once solved, but couldn’t recall its exact title?
-Or come across a question in an online assessment (OA) that felt _familiar_ — like a slightly tweaked version of a LeetCode problem — but no amount of keyword guessing could help you find it again?
+Or come across a question in an online assessment (OA) that felt _**familiar**_ — like a slightly tweaked version of a LeetCode problem — but no amount of keyword guessing could help you find it again?

 **Leet-Search** is built to solve exactly that.

-A semantic search engine for LeetCode problems — built with FastAPI, Next.js, and pgvector.
+A semantic search engine for LeetCode problems — built with FastAPI, Next.js, and pgvector.Leet-Search understands the meaning and context behind queries, allowing users to find relevant problems based on intent rather than exact wording.
+Whether you're preparing for coding interviews or exploring new problem types, Leet-Search helps you discover the right problems faster and more intuitively.

 > 🔗 **Live App**: [leet-search-sepia.vercel.app](https://leet-search-sepia.vercel.app)
+>
 > 📦 **Repository**: [github.com/Eli4479/Leet-Search](https://github.com/Eli4479/Leet-Search)

 ---